GheeMann/odin-recipes/README.md

 # odin-recipes

-This is my very first project working with HTML, CSS and JavaScript.
+This project marks my first steps into making use of HTML, CSS, and JavaScript, aimed at creating a recipe website.
+The intended tone of the website will be humorous and comedic, taking inspiration from the Odin Project website.
+This project aims to enhance my fundamental skills in programming languages and serve as a foundation for tackling more complex and advanced projects in the future.
+It will focus on improving my abilities in these languages and laying the groundwork for future challenges.

-By the end of the project I will learn all foundational skills with these programming languages.
-I hope to make this a gateway to other bigger/complicated projects in the future.
+The development of this website may face obstacles due to my existing duties which include overseeing this project, holding a job, and pursuing my studies.
+My aim is to finalize this project and improve its visual appeal, but it may take longer due to my efforts to manage multiple responsibilities at once.